-Government Effectiveness Score: 6 The government is efficient in implementing its programs, as it can rely on a relatively disciplined cabinet, an obedient majority and a competent bureaucracy.
+Government Effectiveness Score: 7 The government is efficient in implementing its programs, as it can rely on a relatively disciplined cabinet, an obedient majority and a competent bureaucracy.
 Resistance, if any, comes from social actors.
-The question whether government policies are effective is another matter.
+The question of whether government policies are effective is another matter.
 One of the major issues that the Hollande government faced was a lack of credibility concerning its commitments to economic growth, unemployment and the reduction of the public deficit.
 Optimistic forecasts have been disappointed by poor results on all fronts.
-Most international organizations (the IMF, OECD and the European Union), think tanks or even national organizations (the French central bank, the statistical institute and the Court of Auditors) have pointed out the impossibility of reaching set targets based on over-optimistic data or forecasts.
-The election of President Macron represents a radical change at the top.
-The main improvement has been the capacity of the Macron government to combine its policy commitments with intense stakeholder concertation before finalizing legislative proposals.
-Until now, this method of policymaking has been quite successful.
-After 18 months in power, the new administration has been very active in adopting and implementing its policy reform agenda.
-Some changes have already materialized, for instance, in the fields of education, health care and labor regulations.
-However, the key issue remains the capacity of the new administration to increase employability, reduce budget deficits and public debt, and sustain economic growth.
-From this point of view, it is still rather early to evaluate the effectiveness of this strategy and its likely success in the medium- to long-term.
+Most international organizations (the IMF, OECD and the European Union), think tanks or even national organizations (the French central bank, the statistical institute and the Court of Auditors) have pointed out the impossibility of reaching set targets based on overoptimistic data or forecasts.
+The election of President Macron represented a radical change at the top.
+The main improvement has come with the Macron government's ability to combine its policy commitments with intense stakeholder concertation before finalizing legislative proposals.
+During the first 18 months of his term, this method of policymaking was quite successful.
+The new administration was very active in adopting and implementing its ambitious and encompassing policy reform agenda.
+The first positive results in terms of economic policy, growth and unemployment are already being felt.
+In spite of the Yellow Vest uprising, which forced the government to slow its forward charge somewhat, Macron has continued to pursue his reform agenda, even on very sensitive issues such as reform of the pension system.